EverQuest II expansions: Rise of Kunark

 Rise of Kunark is the fourth EverQuest II expansion pack.
 It introduces a new continent, Kunark; a new player race, the Sarnak; and raises the level cap for adventure, tradeskills and guilds to 80.

-Added new Class specific AA Tab.
+The expansion also adds new Class specific AA Tab.

 Rise of Kunark holds a 83% rating on Metacritic.

 The Shadow Odyssey

 The Shadow Odyssey is the fifth EverQuest II expansion pack.
 It contains content intended for levels 50–80.
 The expansion also gives access to all previous released expansions and adventure packs.
 The expansion introduces an additional achievement tree for each character class, 18 goal-based dungeons with a reward system for earning new equipment, new deities and raids.

-Added new Shadows AA Tab with 4 lines - Common, Class type (Mages), archetype(Wizard/Warlocks), Class Specific (Wizard).
+The expansion adds new Shadows AA Tab with 4 lines - Common, Class type (Mages), archetype (Wizard/Warlocks), Class Specific (Wizard).

 The Shadow Odyssey holds a 78% rating on Metacritic.

 Sentinel's Fate

 Sentinel's Fate is the sixth EverQuest II expansion pack.
 It raises the level cap from 80 to 90.
 The expansion also gives access to all previous released expansions and adventure packs.
 The expansion includes 2 new overland zones, 12 new dungeons, 400 new quests, over 2,000 more items, and hundreds of new monsters.

-Added new AA options to Kingdom of Sky and Echo of Faydwer trees.
+The expansion adds new AA options to "Kingdom of Sky" and "Echo of Faydwer" trees.

-Michael Lafferty from GameZone.com gave it a score of 7/10.
-"Sentinel’s Fate may well be that interlude between exciting new content and compelling story elements that has been released as an expansion.
-It is the sixth overall expansion for the game (Adventure Packs don’t count; neither do live updates), and while it does add elements, it is lacking in that sense of adventure that has marked some earlier expansions."
-Nick Kolan from IGN gave the expansion a rating of 7.2 out of 10 and said "For my money, Sentinel’s Fate brings a good amount of content, but doesn’t do enough to truly excite."
+Michael Lafferty from GameZone.com gave it a score of 7/10, commending a new content and "compelling" story elements.
+Nick Kolan from IGN gave the expansion a rating of 7.2 out of 10; while positive to new content, he said that the pack did not brought the excitement.